MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/acxtargets/nf-acxtargets-acxtargetelementgettype.md

 ## -returns

-An element type as a GUID, or
+An element type as a GUID, or on failure this function will return an appropriate error code.
-???

-Returns `STATUS_SUCCESS` if the call was successful.
-Otherwise, it returns an appropriate error code.
 For more information, see [Using NTSTATUS Values](/windows-hardware/drivers/kernel/using-ntstatus-values).

+TBD - Returns `STATUS_SUCCESS` if the call was successful.

 ## -remarks